Apple Brings Live Captions and Visual Assistance to Vision Pro and Apple Watch

 Source: Apple Newsroom

-On Apple Watch, Live Captions are being introduced for the first time.
-When paired with an iPhone using Live Listen, the watch can display real-time captions of the surrounding audio.
-Users can also control Live Listen sessions directly from the watch, making it easier to follow conversations or media in environments like meetings or classrooms.
+Apple Watch is gaining Live Captions for the first time.
+When paired with an iPhone using Live Listen, the watch can display transcribed audio captured by the phone.
+Live Listen sessions can be started, stopped, or resumed directly from the watch, allowing for use in everyday settings like meetings or classrooms.

 🌀 Tom's Take: